followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/nodes/itemsExpr.md

 ---
 ---
 ##### shortDescription
-Specifies the data field that contains nested items.
+Specifies the name of a data source field or an expression that provides a node's nested items.
 ##### param(data): Object

 ---